ccontemplator/Freq_divider_16to19_with_layout_and_schematics/README.md

 Yeh, I know that layout is like a joke, it is tiring tho.

-I cannot upload the whole project cuz there are some confidential files provided by the semiconductor companies, but I'll upload the aforementioned design soon.
+I cannot upload the whole project cuz there are some confidential files provided by the semiconductor companies.